 Present Value Calculator — What Future Money Is Worth Today

-Calculate the present value of a future sum of money.
+Calculate the present value of any future cash sum using PV = FV / (1+r)^n.

-See what $10,000 in 5 years is worth today at any discount rate.
+See what a future amount is worth today at any discount rate and time horizon.

 What Is Present Value?